-Codirector of Networked Early American Resources (NEAR).
-Proposed and had approved a new node to the Advanced Research Consortium (ARC), which will include AAS’s North American Imprints Program and early American digital humanities projects.
-Work with Readex and EBSCO to include digital surrogates that exist for these 150,000 items, which will be linked from AAS bibliographic records.
-Form a steering committee and editorial board to oversee this work.
-Grant writing currently underway.
-January 2016 to present.
+Director of Networked Early American Resources (NEAR).
+Developing a new node to the Advanced Research Consortium (ARC), which will include AAS’s North American Imprints Program and early American digital humanities projects.
+Work with Gale Cengage and EBSCO to include digital surrogates that exist for these 150,000 items will be linked from AAS bibliographic records.
+Oversee software company’s establishment of the the node in Collex and the transformation of MARC to RDF.
+Formulating a steering committee and editorial board to oversee this work.
+Secured funding through a partnership with New York University Libraries.
+January 2016 to April 2018.

-Printers’ File Digital Resource.
-Manage the transformation of the Printers’ File, 16,000 index cards that hold information for some 6,000 people in the book trades, detailing basic biographical information, occupations, and firm and newspaper associations from 1640 to 1820, into a linked open data project.
+Printers’ File Online and The Roles in the Early Modern Printing Trade (REMPT) Ontology.
+Direct the transformation of the Printers’ File, 16,000 index cards that hold information for some 6,000 people in the book trades, detailing basic biographical information, occupations, and firm and newspaper associations from 1640-1820 into a linked open data project.
 Manage outside contract work as well as data organization and entry.
-Secured $15,000 from the Gladys Krieble Delmas Foundation and $30,000 from the Pine Tree Foundation of New York.
-Writing another grant with international partnerships for this work.
-September 2013 to present. http://www.americanantiquarian.org/printers-file.
+Secured outside grant funding for first phase of project and writing another grant with international partnerships for this work.
+September 2013 to April 2018. http://www.americanantiquarian.org/printers-file

 Digital Antiquarian.
 Launched a new initiative at AAS to explore critical, historical, and practical challenges of archival research and access, offering project-based development and discussion focused on historical information literacy in the digital age.
 Partnered with New York University to plan a nationwide conference, the largest conference ever hosted by AAS, and a five-day workshop with eighteen selected participants to seed digital humanities projects at AAS.
 Requested and received $8,000 from the Gladys Krieble Delmas Foundation and $5,000 from New York University’s Faculty of Arts and Sciences to help underwrite these events.
 April 2014 to June 2015. http://www.americanantiquarian.org/digitalantiquarian.